michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 cache’s organization can be characterized by the tuple (S, E, B, m).

-- cache sets S
+- **cache sets S**
-s set index bits in A:  form an index into the array of S sets, interpreted as an unsigned integer, an array of $S = 2^s$ cache sets the set index bits tell us which set the word must be stored in
+`s set index bits in A`:  form an index into the array of S sets, interpreted as an unsigned integer, an array of $S = 2^s$ cache sets the set index bits tell us which set the word must be stored in

-- cache lines E
+- **cache lines E**
-Each set consists of E cache lines. t tag bits in A tell us which line (if any) in the set contains the word.
+Each set consists of E cache lines.
+`t tag bits in A` tell us which line (if any) in the set contains the word.
 A line in the set contains the word if and only if the valid bit is set and the tag bits in the line match the tag bits in the address A.

-- cache line
+- **cache line**
-  - data block ：  Each line consists of a data block of B = 2^b bytes
+  - data block ：  Each line consists of a data block of `B = 2^b bytes`
   - a valid bit： indicates whether or not the line contains meaningful information
-  - tag bits： t = m − (b + s) tag bits (a subset of the bits from the current block’s memory address) that uniquely identify the block stored in the cache line.
+  - tag bits： `t = m − (b + s)` tag bits (a subset of the bits from the current block’s memory address) that uniquely identify the block stored in the cache line.

-The size (or capacity) of a cache =C = S × E × B is stated in terms of the aggregate size of all the blocks.
+The size (or capacity) of a cache = C = S × E × B is stated in terms of the aggregate size of all the blocks.
 The tag bits and valid bit are not included.

 #### How does the cache know whether it contains a copy of the word at address A?
+When the CPU is instructed by a load instruction to read a word from address A of main memory, it sends address A to the cache.

 memory address has m bits that form $M = 2^m$ unique addresses The parameters S and B induce a partitioning of the m address bits into the three fields shown in Figure 6.25(b).

 - The s set index bits in A
-  form an index into the array of S sets.
+  - form an index into the array of S sets.
-  When interpreted as an unsigned integer, the set index bits tell us which set the word must be stored in.
+  - When interpreted as an unsigned integer, the set index bits tell us which set the word must be stored in.
 - t tag bits in A
-  tell us which line (if any) in the set contains the word.
+  - tell us which line (if any) in the set contains the word.
-  A line in the set contains the word if and only if the valid bit is set and the tag bits in the line match the tag bits in the address A.
+  - A line in the set contains the word if and only if the valid bit is set and the tag bits in the line match the tag bits in the address A.
 - the b block offset bits
-  Once we have located the line identified by the tag in the set identified by the set index, then the b block offset bits give us the offset of the word in the B-byte data block
+  - Once we have located the line identified by the tag in the set identified by the set index, then the `b block offset bits` give us `the offset of the word` in the B-byte data block

 Figure 6.26 Summary of cache parameters